CareSet/AHRQ_search_clone/README.md

 AHRQ Mirror Project
 =====================

+Update: Success!
+We believe that we have mirrored the critical resourcces from AHRQ's guideline.gov.
+The files exists in this repo, but if you want to browse the raw files (and they are raw files), you can visit these two sites:

+* [http://ahrqguideline.careset.com/](http://ahrqguideline.careset.com/) - a flat mirror of the Guidelines
+* [http://ahrqqualitymeasures.careset.com/](http://ahrqqualitymeasures.careset.com/) - a flat mirror of the Quality Measures

 This is a project to backup important resources from [https://guideline.gov/](https://guideline.gov/) and [https://www.qualitymeasures.ahrq.gov/](https://www.qualitymeasures.ahrq.gov/)
 The reasons for this are explained here: [http://www.fredtrotter.com/2018/07/15/emergency-ahrq-backup/](http://www.fredtrotter.com/2018/07/15/emergency-ahrq-backup/)